18F/pulse/docs/a11y-instructions.md

 1. Download the domain scan repo locally.
-2. Switch to the `make-lambda-optional` branch.
+Ensure there's a .env file.
+2. Copy the [DAP data file](https://pulse.cio.gov/data/domains/analytics.csv), rename it to domains.csv and place it in the domain-scan.
+Remove the unnecessary columns in the spreadsheet.
+3. Start docker.
+4. Install pshtt.
+4. In terminal, ` cd ~/Documents/GitHub/domain-scan`, then `docker-compose run scan domains.csv --scan=pshtt --debug`.
+5. ...

 ======================